Access Cisco Global Launchpad

 Cisco Global Launchpad does not store your AWS credentials.

-This procedure shows you how to log in to Cisco Global Launchpad using identity and access management (IAM).
+Use this procedure to log in to Cisco Global Launchpad using identity and access management (IAM).
 If your company uses MFA, you can choose to log in using this method.

 Note